TheManRafael/WinTerm/README.md

 ## Installation

-To install WinTerm just clone the Repository
+To install WinTerm just clone the Repository or download it

 ```bash
 git clone https://github.com/TheManRafael/WinTerm.git